 If you’re managing specifications like this in your business, there’s a better way.
 And it begins with five simple steps.

-1. Choose a Networked Platform
+1. Choose a Networked Platform.

 Emails, voicemails, and online meetings have taken over our lives, often dictating how we do business.
 Today, static tools that lack version and integration mechanisms are no longer an option for teams that want to deliver innovative, high-quality, cost-effective products to customers quickly.
 Adopting a networked platform allows teams to streamline specification management.
 The status of specifications, suppliers, and other crucial product information is visible to everyone on the team in one place, from any device.

-2. Drive Team Collaboration
+2. Drive Team Collaboration.

 Creating and updating specifications is not a one-person job.
 It requires input from across the organization and supply chain.
-The most successful companies forge strong, collaborative ties with their customers, partners, suppliers, and other stakeholders.
+The most successful companies forge solid and coordinated ties with their customers, partners, suppliers, and other stakeholders.
 But before they can do that, they need to eliminate silos within their own four walls.
-When you can't see what other team members are doing, progress is slow and can stop altogether.
+When you can’t see what other team members are doing, progress is slow and can stop altogether.
 With a networked approach, you connect with your suppliers, items, and ingredients and get instant access to all that data to speed up your spec process.
 You no longer have to track down suppliers and ask for information or documents because you already have what you need.

-3. Automate Manual Tasks
+3. Automate Manual Tasks.

 Teams that rely on manual steps for repetitive, routine specification management tasks go slower and are less effective.
-Workflows and alerts allow teams to conduct real-time tasks alongside automated steps to increase speed, eliminate errors, and vastly improve product outcome reliability and quality.
+Workflows and alerts allow teams to conduct real-time tasks alongside automated steps to increase speed, eliminate errors, and improve product outcome reliability and quality.
 And stakeholder notifications for updates, reviews, approvals, and other actions can help keep your specification management program on track.

-4. Embrace Standardization
+4. Embrace Standardization.

-5. Digitize Everything
+5. Digitize Everything.

-You can still catch this on-demand webinar to learn how networked Specification Management allows teams to create, publish, and update raw material and finished goods specifications in a single networked platform.
+Networked Specification Management allows teams to create, publish, and update raw material and finished goods specifications in a single networked platform.
 Find out how you can transform your specification program to reduce costs, increase product quality, and control risk.
-Watch our on-demand webinar to learn more about TraceGains' networked approach to specification management here.
+Watch our on-demand webinar to learn more about TraceGains’ networked approach to specification management here.